Your shop is a veritable music festival.

 Have you any idea how powerful that is?

-It goes without saying that your site will look great on mobile, not just desktop browsers.
+Your site will look great on mobile, not just desktop browsers.

-That’s because I give you a full ensemble, not just a single triangle.
+You get a full ensemble, not just a single triangle.

 The one thing you need more of is more feet through your door.